sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 >>> [2]
 ```

-Now we're going to do a special trick to check our remaining numbers_to_check for non-primes.
+Now we're going to do a special trick using set functionality to check our remaining numbers_to_check for non-primes.
 For the prime number we just checked (in this first case it was the number 2) we want to generate all the multiples of that up to our upper range (in our case, 20).

-We're going to again use a set rather than a list, because it allows us some special functionality that we'll use in a minute, which is the magic of this approach.
+We're going to use a set rather than a list, because it allows us some special functionality that we'll use in a minute, which is the magic of this approach.

 ```ruby
 multiples = set(range(prime*2, primes_limit+1, prime))